wp-plugins/double-opt-in-for-download/readme.txt

    Copy it and paste it into your post or page and save the page.
    IMPORTANT: make sure you are in "TEXT" mode when using your post/page editor.

+Q: How do I change the text in the form?

+A: Add the following to the shortcode: text="Your Text Here" Example: [lab_subscriber_download_form download_id=1 text="Your Text Here"]

+Q: How do I change the submit button text in the form?

+A: Add the following to the shortcode: button_text="Your Submit Button Text Here" Example: [lab_subscriber_download_form download_id=1 button_text="Your Submit Button Text Here"]

+Q: Is there a way to get around the file size limit for uploads?

+A: Yes!

+1. Create a dummy upload using a similar type file.
+2. Give it the actual name that you want to use.
+3. FTP into your site.
+Go to the wp-content folder, then to uploads, then to doifd_downloads.
+Look for the file you just uploaded.
+Take note of the name.
+4. Rename the actual file that you want to use to the name that is in the doifd_downloads directory, then upload the file into the directory overwriting the dummy file that is in there.

+That will do it.

 == Screenshots ==